exohuman/neural-network-challenge-1/README.md

 # neural-network-challenge-1
-create a model to predict student loan repayment.
+Create a model to predict student loan repayment.

+The code is located in student_loans_with_deep_learning.ipynb.